 Members were informed that COVID-19 infection rates had increased across all Greater Manchester boroughs in recent weeks and Tameside was currently ranked seventh out of the ten boroughs in the city region for infections.
-In total, there had been 336 new cases, compared to 309 during the previous week.
 Infection rates had been particularly high among young, white British people of working age and there had been an increase in cases amongst the BAME community, particularly children.
 There had been further increases in older people with increased deaths and ICU admissions.
 The spread of infection was across the Borough and linked, in part, to hospitality, workplaces, schools / education settings, care homes and the hospital.